Skills

 Cross-Platform Mapping

-Claude Code.claude/skills/SKILL.md + filesDescription-based auto-match or /skill-name
+Claude Code.claude/skills/ + SKILL.mdDescription match or /skill-name

 Key Properties